 Experience isn’t a Measure of Truth

-Many scientists, freethinkers, and philosophers agree.
-We only perceive what we expect to see.
 Our mind’s eye is like a camera.
 This camera has a lens and several filters through which we perceive reality.
-The clarity of the lens affects what we expect to see.
+The clarity of the lens affects what we expect to see and what we believe.

 The more defects in the camera and its lens, the more distorted the picture it produces.
-Therefore, our experience represents the health and clarity of the mind.
+So our experience represents the health and clarity of the mind.
 The camera of the mind is a delicate instrument called our worldview.
 This camera is programmed to with a filter and judge to input and create a picture that aligns with our expectations.
 So, the perception of our experience is not a measure of truth.
 It is an elaborate fabrication.

-Without a doubt, our cultural programming is the most influential type of programming, it can override our moral compass and innate social values.
-The problem is, to function within the culture where we live, it’s necessary to adjust or at least appear to conform to these beliefs.
+Our cultural programming is the most influential type of programming, it can override our moral compass and innate social values.
+The problem is, to function within the culture with strict religious values, it’s necessary to adjust or at least appear to conform to these beliefs.
 Otherwise, you will suffer negative consequences.

 “It is no measure of health to be well adjusted to a profoundly sick society.” ― Jiddu Krishnamurti